 Pinterest’s industry-leading policies and practices are something we’re proud of.
 But more importantly, they’re the right thing for the people on our platform.
 They help to keep Pinterest a more positive and inspiring place online—for example, our longstanding policy prohibiting medical misinformation, which also challenged the industry to go further.
 We want to advance the industry on these issues so that—together—we can create a more inspiring internet.

 Our content moderation philosophy

 To help us cultivate a safe and inspired community, we develop and enforce content policies to ensure that our platform is a positive place for people to find inspiration for their next new recipe or home renovation.
-We work hard to identify and deactivate harmful content, and our content policies and moderation practices are always evolving.
+We work hard to identify and deactivate harmful content from our site, and our content policies and moderation practices are always evolving.

 We may block, limit the distribution of or deactivate content and the accounts, individuals and groups that create or spread that content, based on how much harm it poses.
 In the event that a user believes a deactivation was in error, Pinterest provides options to appeal the deactivation.

 Every day, millions of people all over the world come to Pinterest to create, discover and save new ideas that are shared in Pins.
-To understand how we approach content moderation, it’s helpful to differentiate between two types of Pin: organic and ads.
-Our Community Guidelines apply to both.
+To understand how we approach content moderation, it’s helpful to differentiate between two types of Pins: organic Pins and ads.
+Our Community guidelines apply to both.

 Organic Pins include all Pins created and saved on Pinterest that are not promoted as ads.
-For example, this could include merchants’ product Pins, which aren’t always ads and may appear organically to people who are searching for products on Pinterest.
-We have additional requirements, such as disclosing delivery and return policies, for merchants and their product Pins.
+For example, this could include merchants’ product Pins, which aren’t always ads, and may appear organically to people who are searching for products on Pinterest.
+We have additional requirements, like disclosing shipping and return policies, for merchants and their product Pins.
 All types of organic Pins are included in this report.